tueimage/essential-skills/medical-images.md

 This image can be plotted with Matplotlib's `imshow()` function.

-#### Reading 3D Dicom data
+#### Reading 3D DICOM data

-Because 3D Dicom data is distributed over multiple files, one for each slice, you first need to obtain all the filenames.
+Because 3D DICOM data is distributed over multiple files, one for each slice, you first need to obtain all the filenames.
-You can use the built-in Python module `os` to list the filenames in the Dicom directory:
+You can use the built-in Python module `os` to list the filenames in the DICOM directory:

 ```python
 import os